Logo Voyage

 Security screening

-Most airports offering sterile transit have separate airside zones for arrivals and departures, with a security check for passengers moving between them.
-However a few airports such as Tocumen International Airport in Panama City or Kuala Lumpur International Airport have only one airside zone so passengers can walk directly to their connecting flights.
+However, a few airports such as Tocumen International Airport in Panama City and Kuala Lumpur International Airport have only one airside zone and allow passengers to walk directly to their connecting flights.
 The disadvantage of this system is that such airports cannot guarantee that originating airports' security checkpoints conform to any specific standard.
-This may mean that there are secondary security checkpoints at all gates for flights departing to countries that require all passengers to be screened before departure, notably the United States and Israel.
+This may mean that there are secondary security checkpoints at all gates for flights departing to countries that require passengers to be screened under their domestic security standards before entering their airspace, notably the United States and Israel.
 You must allocate the time needed for that security checkpoint.

 Risk of unplanned entry